 - Toss the wire hangers and opt for wood, molded plastic, or slimline metal.
 Whatever your personal preference, matching hangers looks more organized than a tangle of wire.

 - Hang and organize your clothes.
 I like to organize mine by color.
-Keeping colors together makes items easier to find.
+Keeping colors together makes items easier for me to find.
 For instance, I don’t have to search long for my favorite tan sweater—it’s right there with the other tan items.
-Some people, though, work best with their clothes organized into complete outfits.
-This is a personal choice; choose a system that works best for you.
+Some people, though, work best with their clothes organized into complete outfits or shirts and sweaters and pants grouped together.
+This is a personal choice.
+Choose a system that works best for you.

 - Use tie and belt racks.
 They are a good option for hanging silk scarves, too.